 Strengths and Weaknesses

-The table below outlines the strengths and weaknesses of Rockwell Automation, Inc. (ROK) and Columbus McKinnon Corporation (CMCO) based on recent financial data.
+The following table summarizes the strengths and weaknesses of Rockwell Automation, Inc. (ROK) and Columbus McKinnon Corporation (CMCO), based on recent data.

 CriterionRockwell Automation (ROK)Columbus McKinnon (CMCO)